 - You and your team will develop a new feature in your own feature branch.

 - Once your feature is done and ready for testing, you will create the pull request to compare changes between your feature branch and develop branch.
-With the pull request, your team will get a notification and can give your feedback for your changes.
+With the pull request, your team will get a notification and can give your feedback on your changes.

-- Once your fixing regarding the feedback at pull request is done, you will merge your feature branch to develop branch.
+- Once your fixing regarding the feedback at the pull request is done, you will merge your feature branch to develop branch.

 - Finally, you will deploy the master branch to the production site.